BLOG

 Conducting semantic search

 Semantic search can be implemented through a variety of different approaches.
 NLP specialists have developed a unique technique known as text embeddings.
 Text embedding involves converting words and sentences into fixed-size dense numeric vectors.
 This means that any kind of unstructured text can be converted to vectors.
 These vectors enable the understanding of the contextual meaning of the text and can be used to find the similarity between the user query and the web pages.
-If the text embeddings to two texts are similar, it means that the two texts are semantically similar.
+If the text embeddings to two texts are similar, the two texts are semantically similar.
 These vectors can be indexed in Elasticsearch to perform semantic similarity searches.

 Using embeddings for similarity search

-Tutorial : Implementing a QA system
+Tutorial: Implementing a QA system

 Let’s implement a simple question-answering search engine using elasticsearch and a sentence embedding architecture.